 |Successes||3 ships sunk, total tonnage 10,149 GRT|

 2 ships damaged, total tonnage 8,675 GRT

-Captured on 9 May, 1941 in the North Atlantic south of Iceland by the destroyers HMS Bulldog, HMS Broadway and the British corvette HMS Aubretia.
-The boat was allowed to sink the day after to preserve the secret capture.
+Captured on 9 May 1941 in the North Atlantic east of Cape Farewell, Greenland by the British destroyers HMS Bulldog, HMS Broadway and the corvette HMS Aubretia.
+The boat was allowed to sink the day after to preserve the secret of her capture (see below).
 15 dead and 32 survivors.

 U-110 operated with the following Wolfpacks during its career:

 West (9 May 1941 - 9 May 1941)

 16 Mar 1941

 Escorts from convoy HX 112 dropped 24 depth charges without result.
 (Sources: Blair, vol 1, page 255)